You may have heard the term “Mexican Carry”. What is it and should you be using it?

 Should you use Mexican Carry?

-There is no need to be worried about being “found” with a holster (at least not yet…).
-There are many safer options for concealed carry that have a whole host of advantages over Mexican Style Carry.
-Concealed carry holsters come in literally all shapes, sizes, materials, and styles.
-There is a concealed carry holster out there that will work for your needs.
+You don’t have to worry about being caught with a holster (at least not yet…).
+There are many safer ways to carry guns hidden that have lots of advantages over Mexican Style Carry.
+Concealed carry holsters come in all kinds of shapes, sizes, materials, and styles.
+You can find a concealed carry holster that suits your needs.

-If you must Mexican carry, it’s high advised (but highly unpopular as well) that you carry without a round in the chamber.
-This limits nearly all the risks that would otherwise be associated with this style of carrying.
+If you must Mexican carry, I highly advise that you do not carry with a round in the chamber.
+This limits nearly all the risks that would otherwise be associated with this carrying style.

 Best Alternatives to Mexican Carry